AleksandarIlievski/voice-conversion/README.md

 ## Model Architecture
+In developing VoxShift, we leveraged the versatility of the VCTK dataset, which provides us with the unique opportunity to explore both parallel and non-parallel training approaches.
+Parallel Training involves utilizing audio recordings that have identical linguistic content but are spoken by different individuals.
+This method focuses on mapping the source to the target spectrogram, necessitating temporal alignment to ensure the accuracy of the voice conversion.
+Non-Parallel Training, on the other hand, employs a more flexible approach.
+By autoencoding, the model reconstructs the Mel-Spectrogram directly from embeddings, eliminating the need for parallel data.
+This method does not rely on having two sets of the same spoken content by different speakers, making it significantly more versatile and suited to a wider range of applications.
+Given the challenges inherent in sourcing parallel training data, we opted for the a non-parallel approach.
+Non-parallel training stands at the forefront of voice conversion research due to its ability to navigate the absence of parallel data — a common hurdle in the field.
+This method not only aligns with the state-of-the-art in voice conversion technology but also presents an intriguing avenue for research, offering insights into more dynamic and adaptive model architectures.

+A typical model architecture in this domain may incorporate various embeddings to capture the nuances of speech, including:
+- Linguistic Embeddings: These encode the textual or phonetic aspects of speech, capturing the content without being influenced by the speaker's unique vocal characteristics.
+- Speaker Embeddings: Focus on capturing the unique vocal traits of the speaker, allowing the model to maintain or change the speaker identity in the voice conversion process.
+- Prosodic Embeddings: These are used to encapsulate the rhythm, stress, and intonation patterns of speech, contributing to the naturalness and expressiveness of the converted voice.

+For VoxShift, we decided to streamline our model by not utilizing prosodic embeddings.
+This decision was made to reduce complexity and focus our efforts on mastering the core aspects of voice conversion — linguistic and content integrity.
+By simplifying our model, we aim to achieve a balance between performance and computational efficiency, making VoxShift a robust yet accessible tool for exploring voice conversion technologies.

 <img width="1846" alt="Bildschirm­foto 2024-02-20 um 13 58 18" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/3cf4a2a4-353e-4505-a158-d0e33b3bcebd">

+Continuing from our approach, we integrated two pretrained models to harness linguistic and speaker embeddings.
+HuBERT Soft, utilized for its linguistic embeddings, is pretrained on a diverse set of unlabeled audio, enabling the extraction of nuanced linguistic patterns crucial for voice conversion.
+For speaker characteristics, we leveraged WavLM, which excels in identifying vocal traits across languages and accents, due to its training on a wide-ranging speech corpus.
+Complementing these, our architecture incorporates HiFi-GAN, a vocoder trained on the LJSpeech dataset, chosen for its ability to produce high-fidelity speech from Mel spectrograms.
+The integration and final audio synthesis are achieved through a custom-implemented decoder, designed to merge linguistic and speaker embeddings effectively.

 <img width="1872" alt="Bildschirm­foto 2024-02-20 um 14 03 14" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/ee99178d-4f90-4e04-a1ea-6c0a8fbcd6da">

+Building upon our model's foundation, the decoder is structured as a sequence-to-sequence model.
+At its core, the encoder segment harnesses 1D convolutional layers, specifically tasked with handling the linguistic embeddings derived from HuBERT Soft.
+This processed output is then concatenated with the speaker embeddings from WavLM, forming a representation of both linguistic content and speaker identity.
+This is fed into the decoder segment, which is designed with three LSTM layers.
+These layers are pivotal in managing sequential data, ensuring that the temporal dynamics of speech are captured and accurately reproduced in the conversion process.
+An additional enhancement to this architecture is the inclusion of a PreNet.
+This component takes the target Mel spectrogram and subjects it to a series of linear layers.
+The PreNet acts as a form of teacher forcing, directly influencing the model with actual output data to refine its predictions, and it injects additional contextual information into the system.

 <img width="1814" alt="Bildschirm­foto 2024-02-20 um 14 03 28" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/53c1c507-1592-4798-9a24-d5118949478e">

 ## Training